Press Club Announces 2017 Scholarships Recipients

 She is honored to have earned the Bob Fryer Memorial Scholarship and she plans to use the scholarship to help finance her final semester of college.

-Beaver Falls native Emily Kohlman, who has always aspired to be a journalist, is a sophomore at Penn State University, where her interests and extracurricular activities span multiple disciplines.
+Beaver Falls native Emily Kohlman, who has always aspired to be a journalist, is a senior Penn State University, where her interests and extracurricular activities span multiple disciplines.

 She has anchored and produced for “PSN News,” the student-run live television news show, and “ComRadio,” the student-run live radio news show.
 She also led package meetings, assisted reporters and ran operations in the studio during live shows.